aubreyjcook/dev_CFI-sandbox.ajc/404s/quackwatch/quackwatch-overview.md

 ### Note on Legacy Files

   Within the quackwatch directory are legacy files that are no longer in use.
-These files are kept for reference and should not be used in any new development.
-If you have any questions about these files, please contact the repository owner.
+This is under an ignored directory by git due to the size and deprecated nature of the files.
+The directory is normally located at `quackwatch/legacy-files/`.
+If you need access to these files, please contact the repository owner.